Tracking controllability on moving targets for parabolic equations: Controllability of trajectories on moving target points

 Summing up, in order to show that we are not falling into a circular fallacy, we choose the parameters as follows: \begin{itemize} \item First, we fix the ratio $\delta=\frac{\tilde k}{\tilde m}$ so that:

 \item Next, we fix $r>0$ large enough so that

-\item Next, we fix $\tilde m$ small enough and fix $\tilde k=\tilde m\delta$ so that the value in \eqref{eq:alphaneg} is strictly negative. \item Finally, we fix $n$ large enough so that the values in \eqref{eq:maindet}, \eqref{eq:betaneg} and \eqref{eq:gammaneg} are strictly negative. \end{itemize} With that choice, we ensure that all the coefficients of $\chi$ are strictly positive, so, in particular, its derivative with respect to the spatial variable is strictly positive.
-Once $\chi$ is fixed, we may conclude as in the proof of Theorem \ref{tm:contrajh}.
+This can be done as $k<\min_{t\in[0,T]}h(t)$. \item Next, we fix $\tilde m$ small enough and fix $\tilde k=\tilde m\delta$ so that the value in \eqref{eq:alphaneg} is strictly negative. \item Finally, we fix $n$ large enough so that the values in \eqref{eq:maindet}, \eqref{eq:betaneg} and \eqref{eq:gammaneg} are strictly negative. \end{itemize} With that choice, we ensure that all the coefficients of $\chi$ are strictly positive, so, in particular: